-I interview Emil Krupandan who is a dinosaur palaeontologist about some of the research he is doing to uncover new information about the early evolution and biology of the long neck dinosaurs.
-His PhD involves the description of over 300 bones recovered from a single locality.
-He is analysing the material to find out how many individuals are repesented, how they are related to other members of the dinosaur family, and by looking at the microscopic structure of their bones, assessing how they grew.
+I interview Dr Emil Krupandan who is a dinosaur palaeontologist about some of the research he has done during his PhD to uncover new information about the early evolution and biology of the long neck dinosaurs.
+This work involved the description of over 300 bones recovered from a single locality.
+He has analysed the material to find out how many individuals are repesented, how they are related to other members of the dinosaur family, and by looking at the microscopic structure of their bones, assessing how they grew.

 We filmed this interview in Iziko South African Museum where they have some wonderful mounted dinosaur skeletons - such as the Jobaria skeleton which you can see behind Emil.